fbieberly/ORBCOMM-receiver/README.md

     1. Note that not all the ORBCOMM satellites still transmit.
 Look in _sat_db.py_ to see the active ones.

+#### Real-time recording and decoding from remote RTL-SDR
+1. First run the _update_orbcomm_tle.py_ script to get the latest two-line elements for the ORBCOMM satellites.
+1. Update latitude and longitude of your receiver in _CONFIG.py_
+    1. Should be in the format: ```lat, lon = 40.919295, -74.087683```
+1. Update ip_address and port_number of your 'processing computer' in CONFIG.py
+    1. Should be on the same network as your remote computer.
+1. Run _realtime_receiver_network.py_
+    1. If there is no satellite overhead it will tell you how long the wait is.
+    1. The program will block waiting for data to come in to the port.
+1. Execute the following command on your remote computer (with the RTL-SDR): ```rtl_sdr -f 137500000 -s 1228800 -g 0 - | netcat -uv ip_address port_number```
+    1. ip_address and port_number should be the same as what you put in the CONFIG.py file.

 [gPredict]: http://gpredict.oz9aec.net/